Gigoteur/UnicornConsole/README.md

 You can edit directly the GFX (Sprites + Map) with the 'F6' hotkey (to alternate between the run mode and the editor), or to open the cartridge by using the specific '-e' option:
 ```
-./target/release/px8 -s 4 -e ./games/ski/ski.px8
+./target/release/px8 -e ./games/ski/ski.px8
 ```
-and you can save the GFX with 'F5'.
+and you can save the GFX data with 'F5'.

 ## Display options